 Mathilde Chen is one of the first #DigitAg labeled PhDs

-Disease risk analysis for wheat and vine by combining regional survey data and local expert knowledge
+Grape downy mildew risk analysis by analysing regional survey data and local expert knowledge

 - Start Date: january 2017